 Amy Maund - Founder

-Born and raised in the NWT, Amy spent much of her time outdoors camping, skiing, canoeing, fishing and enjoying her families remote off grid cabin.
-As a young adult she tree planted in western Canada, worked as a wildlife technician and rehabilitator, an ornithologist, BC Park Operator, and a veterinary nurse.
+Born and raised in the NWT, Amy spent much of her youth camping, skiing, canoeing, fishing and enjoying her families remote off grid cabin.
+As a young adult she treeplanted, worked as a wildlife technician and rehabilitator, an ornithologist, BC Park Operator, and a veterinary nurse.
 Her interest in wildlife, plants and medicine led her to UNBC where she studied her undergraduate focusing on biology, sciences, ecology, and ethnobotany.
-What initially began as a hobby of crafting wild plant and fungi-based products for friends and family while studying as a fulltime student became the business of Laughing Lichen.
+What initially began as a hobby of crafting wild plant based products for friends and family while studying as a student became the business of Laughing Lichen.
 It couldn’t have happened without the support and love from everyone who believed in Amy’s journey from the beginning.
 A dream grew into a reality and the business now resides on its own 12-acre commercial property in the wilderness.
-You can find Amy these days out harvesting in the forest with her daughter Wren and partner Ian and sharing her knowledge and skills with others about sustainable foraging and traditional economies in the North.
+You can find Amy these days harvesting in the forest with her daughter Wren, partner Ian and huskies.
+Amy enjoys sharing her knowledge and skills with others about sustainable foraging, medicine making and traditional economies.

-The premium ingredients we collect are from remote areas of the Northwest Territories, Northern British Columbia, and the Yukon where the air is fresh and wild.
-Laughing Lichen operates under the philosophy of ethical environmental stewardship and applies this vision to all facets of the business – from initial harvest to final product, ensuring a sustainable future for everyone – our forests included.
+The premium ingredients we collect are from remote areas of Canada’s northern wilderness.
+Laughing Lichen operates under the philosophy of ethical environmental stewardship and applies this vision to all facets of the business – from initial harvest to final product, ensuring a sustainable future generations to come – our forests included.

 We are skilled in the identification of native fungi and flora species and strive to find only the highest quality ingredients.
 All products are gluten free and none are tested on animals – only our close friends!
-Our entire business and farm is run using Solar energy.
+Our entire business, farm and learning centre is run using Solar energy.
 Minimizing our impact on the environment is important to us and is reflected in all aspects of the business.
-Shipping materials are re-purposed, we are working diligently to incorporate eco-friendly, recyclable or compostable packaging into our product line.
+Shipping materials are re-purposed, wherever possible we source eco-friendly, recyclable or compostable packaging into our product line.
 Our Off-grid energy efficient facility hosts a composting toilet, biodegradable cleaners and detergents, and all plant and fungi matter used in the making of products is returned to the land as compost.
 Wild harvested ingredients are shade dried using natural air flow in a post and beam style barn for optimal freshness and ones that aren’t are carefully dried using low temperatures in dehydrators.